 Do you want to share short links with SSL encryption?
 With most URL shorteners, this isn’t possible.
 Most generic URL shorteners don’t provide an SSL certificate for your short links, which may make people reluctant to click on them.
 As well as not indicating to users what the link might be leading to, it also doesn’t let them know that the server they are going to is safe.

 Goo.gl does provide secure short links – which comes as no surprise since they’ve been showing so much preferential treatment for secure web pages.
-However, if you use branded links Rebrandly also offers the certification, because we know how important data protection is.
+[UPDATE – April 24, 2018: Please note that the Goo.gl service is currently in the process of winding down.]
+However, if you use branded links, Rebrandly also offers the certification, because we know how important data protection is.
 Branded links already increase link trust and click-through rates by up to 39%.
 Having HTTPS on your branded short links will add to this trust even more.

 So what do you have to do to get branded HTTPS short links?
-This feature is now included in all our paid subscriptions.
-When you create custom short URLs using Https://, the traffic to your content will automatically be encrypted.
+This feature is now included in all our plans.
+When you create custom short URLs using https://, the traffic to your content will automatically be encrypted.
 There’s no configuration needed, we’ll handle it all for you.
-And if you’d prefer to use your own SSL certificate, get in touch with us and we can organize custom setup too.
+You can find out more here.
+And if you’d prefer to use your own SSL certificate, get in touch with us and we can organize the setup.